 - This is technically called a multilayer perceptron (strangely even if you used a sigmoid activation function).

 - The idea of a network of neurons processing inputs and forwarding it to the next layer is “Feedforward” network.
 While feeding forward is the predominant case there are some cases where the output of neurons is fed back into the network i.e to themselves with loops in the network.
-They are called RNN or recurrent neural networks, and they are the dominant model for input data which are of time-series nature.
+They are called RNN or recurrent neural networks, and they are the dominant model for input data which are sequences rather than fixed vectors.